 In Sydney you may expect a 30% gain in summer and a 10.9% gain in winter.
 In Rockhampton you may expect a 30% gain in summer and a 6% gain in winter.
-North of Rockhampton we add an extra variable that makes things more confusing because in summer the sun is to the south all day long whereas in winter the sun is still to the north.
+North of Rockhampton an extra variable is added that makes things more confusing because in summer the sun is to the south all day long whereas in winter the sun is still to the north.

-A very important consideration for the advantage of solar trackers is the type of loads that you wish to operate.
+An important consideration for the advantage of solar trackers is the type of loads that you wish to operate.
 Refrigeration, space cooling and to some extent water pumping may be considered as summer type loads as you would expect these devices to use more power over the summer months.
 Lighting, assuming you don't use electric lights in the daytime and possibly entertainment may be considered as winter type loads as you would be more likely to use artificial lighting and spend less time outdoors.

 Another consideration for solar trackers is how reliable they are.
 According to Murphy's Law, wherever moving parts are added the chances of something going wrong are increased.
 In case of failure, unless the solar tracker stops in the midday position, a fixed solar array would become much more efficient.